Huntly Swift Group – NES Swifts

 Swifts and the Urban Environment

-The Huntly and District Swift Group
+Huntly Swift Group – NES Swifts

-• Engaging local communities across the North East with power-point presentations and fundraising events
+• Engaging local communities with power-point presentations, fundraising events and Swift Walks

-• Conducting swift surveys to build a database of active nest sites
+• Conducting Swift surveys to build a database of active nest sites

-• Tell us if you know of swifts in your area
+• Tell us if you know of swifts in your area and record sightings

 • Attend one of our swift events